gkhmara/capstone-prep/README.md

 #### Greg Khmara

-#### This site will allow user to track the books they are currently reading and books that the want to read in the future
+#### This site will allow a user to track the books they are currently reading and books that the want to read in the future.

 ## Technologies Used